Woodland, California: 2020

+There were 21,647 housing units at an average density of 1,413.5 /mi2, of which 20,971 (96.9%) were occupied.
+Of these, 57.2% were owner-occupied, and 42.8% were occupied by renters.

+2023 estimates

+In 2023, the US Census Bureau estimated that 21.7% of the population were foreign-born.
+Of all people aged 5 or older, 60.0% spoke only English at home, 31.9% spoke Spanish, 4.7% spoke other Indo-European languages, 3.0% spoke Asian or Pacific Islander languages, and 0.3% spoke other languages.
+Of those aged 25 or older, 84.4% were high school graduates and 30.2% had a bachelor's degree.

-The median income for a household in the city was $44,449 ($50,309 in December 2006), and the median income for a family was $48,689.
-Males had a median income of $34,606 versus $27,086 for females.
-The per capita income for the city was $18,042.
-About 9.2% of families and 11.9% of the population were below the poverty line, including 14.0% of those under age 18 and 7.3% of those age 65 or over.
+The median household income was $87,880, and the per capita income was $38,559.
+About 5.8% of families and 8.1% of the population were below the poverty line.

 Economy

 Woodland and the immediate surrounding area's economy has largely been based on agriculture.
 To this day, Yolo County is one of the largest crop producers in the state.
-Similarly, the transportation industry has played a large part in Woodland's economy.
+Ranking in America's top 20 for total commodity production, Yolo remains a leader in agricultural production.
+The transportation industry has played a large part in Woodland's economy, as well.
 With heavy agricultural production comes the need to transport it.
 While maintaining the large role that agriculture and transportation still play in the town's activities, over the years Woodland has branched out into other sectors as well.

 The industrial sector has grown in Woodland as is seen by the numerous manufacturing and warehouse centers.
 Modular homes are one of the largest manufactured goods in town.
 Several major retail stores have warehouses in Woodland or just outside the city limits.

 When the price of homes rose in California during the first half of the decade, Woodland was near the front of the wave due to many factors including proximity to Sacramento and its maintenance of a small community feeling.
+Its' convenient location, as well as its strong sense of community has made Woodland a desired place to live.
 As a result, in 2002 Woodland had the highest percentage increase in property value in the nation.

 Ease of access to the city provided by the close proximity of I-5 and I-80 as well as the Sierra Northern Railway and the California Northern Railroad are most likely why businesses have done so well in Woodland.
-Woodland's proximity to the Sacramento and San Francisco metro areas also provide businesses another reason to set up shop in town.
+Woodland's short distance from the Sacramento and San Francisco metro areas also provide businesses another reason to set up shop in town.